-Day 8: Lijiang - Zhongdian

-Meals: B, L
+Day 8: Lijiang - Zhongdian Meals: B, L

 Start the day with a visit to the picturesque Black Dragon Pool where you can enjoy spectacular vistas of the Jade Dragon Snow Mountain.
 Drive approximately 2 hours to Tiger Leaping Gorge.
 Over 3,000 metres deep and with a backdrop of snow-capped mountains, it is one of China's most extraordinary sights.
 The whole area is spectacular - prepare for breathtaking views.
-The bus will drop you off at the parking lot at the side of the Gorge.
-From here you will walk to the entrance and down the steps to the bottom of the gorge.
-Enjoy the stunning view along the riverside before making your way to the top again.
+The bus will drop you off at the southern end of a walkway which follows the gorge as far as the upper rapids.
+It is a newly constructed, even walkway.
+There are sedan chairs offered by local vendors, which can be organised at your own cost.
 Lunch today will be a simple meal as the choice of restaurants in this area is limited.

-Continue another 2 and a half hours to the Tibetan monastery town of Zhongdian, also known as Shangri-La.
-On Arrival, visit the Dafo Temple and enjoy free time in the Old Town.
+Continue another 2 1⁄2 hours to the Tibetan monastery town of Zhongdian, also known as Shangri-La.
+On Arrival, visit the Dafo Temple and enjoy free time the Old Town.